ryooan/faq/docs/5-Scoring/3-tournaments.md

 ## Question Coverage

-Your question coverage is the percentage of the question lifetime in which you have an active forecast (see caveats regarding the ***hidden period - ADD LINK*** and ***coverage weight - ADD LINK*** below).
+Your question coverage is the percentage of the question lifetime in which you have an active forecast (see caveats regarding the [hidden period](#hidden-period) and [coverage weight](#coverage-weight) below).
 If you have an active forecast during the entire duration of a question, your coverage is 100%.
 If you don’t forecast a question at all your coverage is 0%.

 ## Hidden Period